apereo/java-cas-client/README.md

 <a name="authenticators"></a>
 #### Authenticators
 Authenticators are responsible for performing CAS authentication using a particular protocol.
-All protocols supported by the Jasig Java CAS client are supported: CAS 1.0, CAS 2.0, and SAML 1.1.
+All protocols supported by the Apereo Java CAS client are supported: CAS 1.0, CAS 2.0, and SAML 1.1.
 The following components provide protocol-specific support:

 ```
 org.apereo.cas.client.tomcat.v8.Cas10CasAuthenticator